UCF Research Cyberinfrastructure (RCI)

 Frequently Asked Questions

 The prices for UCF researchers are same as that for UF researchers.
-Details for pricing can be found here: Pricing - Research Computing, Service Rates, Hardware Rates
+Details for pricing can be found here: Price List.

 Are trial allocations available for UCF researchers?